eikek/docspell/website/site/content/docs/webapp/metadata.md

 "assignment" semantics.
 Docspell doesn't propose any workflow, but it can help to implement some.

+Docspell can try to predict a tag for new incoming documents automatically based on your existing data.
+This requires to train an algorithm.
+There are some caveats: the more data you have correctly tagged, the better are the results.
+So it won't work well for maybe the first 100 documents.
+Then the tags must somehow relate to a pattern in the document text.
+Tags like *todo* or *waiting* probably won't work, obviously.
+But the typical "document type" tag, like *invoice* and *receipt* is a good fit!
+That is why you need to provide a tag category so only sensible tags are being learned.
+The algorithm goes through all your items and learns patterns in the text that relate to the given tags.
+This training step can be run periodically, as specified in your collective settings such that docspell keeps learning from your already tagged data!
+More information about the algorithm can be found in the config, where it is possible to fine-tune this process.

-The tags are *not* taken into account when creating suggestions from analyzed text yet.
-However, PDF files may contain metadata itself and if there is a metadata *keywords* list, these keywords are matched against the tags in the database.
-If they match, the item is tagged automatically.
+Another way to have items tagged automatically is when an input PDF file contains a list of keywords in its metadata section (this only applies to PDF files).
+These keywords are then matched against the tags in the database.
+If they match, the item is tagged with them.

 ## Organization and Person